lichendust/meander/readme.md

 Using tags as the historical anchor allows any number of Git/Mercurial revisions between the writer-defined screenplay revisions.

 This feature is partially implemented in that all of the necessary components exist within the source, but the feature is temporarily disabled due to frequent bugs that are difficult to test.

+### Language Support

+Adding support for multiple languages is a priority for Meander.
+No work is necessary to extend Meander's Fountain parser to support internationalised terms in language-driven matches (such as `INT.` in scene headings).

+Automatic tags like `(MORE)` and `(CONT'D)` are slightly more complex, with automatic substitution and recognition being used to ensure Meander doesn't double up on any that have been manually placed, but a working solution is certainly possible with a little effort.
+(Unlike the parser, this is currently hard-coded.)

 ### Full Template Overriding